-Use secondary sources sparingly; you should always try to locate the original source of information which is cited in a work that you have read.
-This is not, however, always possible: sometimes the original work is out of print, unavailable through your usual sources or not available in English.
+• Use secondary sources sparingly; you should always try to locate the original source of information which is cited or quoted in a work which you have read.
+This is, however, not always possible: sometimes the original work is out of print, unavailable through your usual sources or not available in English.